dahlia276/FuturiceEQ/README.md

 ### Future plans
 * Search on google maps | The user can play around with the pin on Google map & retrieve earthquakes in the chosen area.
+* How far from your location | The user can know how far he currently is from earthquakes happening on a day.